denten-books/plain-text/3-format.md

 version enables readers to "redact and permanently remove sensitive information in PDFs" and to "compare two versions of a document to see what's changed" [@_plans_2016].
-The Amazon Kindle reader, made by the world's largest purveyor of book both print and electronic, includes a feature called "Public Notes" which allows Kindle customers to "make their highlights and notes available for anyone to see" [@_amazon_2015].
+The Amazon Kindle reader, made by the world's largest purveyor of books both print and electronic, includes a feature called "Public Notes" which allows Kindle customers to "make their highlights and notes available for anyone to see" [@_amazon_2015].
 The frequently asked question page further explains that "if someone you follow has highlighted a passage in